jsdecena/omnipay-chargebee/README.md

 # Customers

-Retrieve all your customers and get the `id` of your subscriber which will you be using in making the transaction
+Retrieve all your customers and get the `id` of your subscriber which will be used in making the transaction

 ```php
 $gateway->authorize(['site_name' => '<YOUR-SITE-NAME>', 'site_api_key' => '<YOUR-API-KEY>']);
 $payment = $gateway->getSubscribers();
 ```

-Retrieve your customer with their email and get the `id` of your subscriber which will you be using in making the transaction
+Retrieve your customer with their email and get the `id` of your subscriber which will be used in making the transaction

 ```php
 $gateway->authorize(['site_name' => '<YOUR-SITE-NAME>', 'site_api_key' => '<YOUR-API-KEY>']);